What you'll learn

 What happens on the base layer is often referred to as happening ‘on-chain’.
 Transactions that happen on-chain are subject to the consensus rules and with Bitcoin, the limitations of the trilemma.

 However, using a second layer that can interact with the base but isn’t subject to its restrictions can enable a solution to the coffee shop use case.
-This comes in the form of the Lightning Network (LN) which we’ll discuss in a separate article.
+This comes in the form of the Lightning Network (LN) which we discuss in the next article.

 In summary, LN gives the transaction speed of Visa, at a fraction of the cost.
-The technology exists, what is missing is the usability and network effects.
+The technology exists, what is missing is the usability and network effects, though the Lightning Network is growing steadily, helped by adoption in El Salvador where it is used for remittance.

 The two options so far for addressing problems of Bitcoin scaling as a convenient medium of exchange have looked to either adapt the Bitcoin design, or build on top of it.
-The third area of innovation retained the concepts but through fundamentally different designs and elements of compromise..
+The third area of innovation retained Bitcoin's basic concepts but compromises on how it is implemented, creating what are now known as alternative coins, alt coins for short.

 The most important cryptocurrency after Bitcoin is Ethereum.
 Though there are some similarities in their use as digital currencies, Ethereum has a much grander ambition - as a world computer - has a visible creator, in Vitalik Buterin, and less clarity on the crucial aspect of its money supply.